 A: There is plenty of free parking near our concert venues.

 Q: Can I buy a ticket at the door?

 A: Yes, you can purchase a ticket at the door using cash, check, or credit card.
 Discounted tickets for those of age 30 and under are available at the door for $5 (cash only).

-Q: What if I miss a concert I have bought a ticket for?
+Q: What is AEM’s Ticket Exchange Policy?
+What if I miss a concert I have bought a ticket for?

 Q: Will there be an intermission?

 A: Yes, each concert will include a 10–15 intermission.

 Q: Do the musicians talk about the pieces they are playing?

 A: We ask one or more of the musicians to present a short (15-minute) talk about their program half an hour before the concert starts.
 Some ensembles introduce each piece, and others do not.
 The program notes in the concert program will help you appreciate the music.